web3-storage/web3.storage/packages/website/pages/docs/how-tos/retrieve.md

 ---
 title: How to retrieve data from Web3.Storage
-sidebar_label: Retrieve
 description: Learn how to retrieve data stored using Web3.Storage in this quick how-to guide.
 ---

+import { Tabs, TabItem } from 'components/mdx/tabs';
 import Callout from 'nextra-theme-docs/callout';
-import { Tabs, TabItem } from 'components/mdx/tabs';
-import CodeSnippet from from 'components/mdx/CodeSnippet';
+import CodeSnippet from 'components/mdx/CodeSnippet';
-import howtoSource from '!!raw-loader!../code-snippets/how-to/index.js' import golangRetrieve from '!!raw-loader!../code-snippets/how-to/golang/retrieve/retrieve.go'
+import howtoSource from '!!raw-loader!../../../assets/code-snippets/how-to/index.js' import golangRetrieve from '!!raw-loader!../../../assets/code-snippets/how-to/golang/retrieve/retrieve.go';

 # How to retrieve data from Web3.Storage